 - a.
-Have symptomatic residents stay in their own rooms as much as possible, including restricting them from common activities, and have their meals served in their rooms when possible - b.
-Limit or suspend the number of large group activities in the facility and consider serving all meals in resident rooms if possible when the outbreak is widespread (involving multiple units of the facility - c.
+Have symptomatic residents stay in their own rooms as much as possible, including restricting them from common activities, and have their meals served in their rooms when possible. - b.
+Limit or suspend the number of large group activities in the facility and consider serving all meals in resident rooms, if possible, when the outbreak is widespread (involving multiple units of the facility). - c.
 If influenza is suspected in any resident, influenza testing should be performed promptly.
 Symptomatic residents with suspected or confirmed influenza and their exposed roommates should be confined to their rooms or grouped together in rooms or on one unit (i.e., cohorted) for seven days following onset of symptoms.
 Personnel should work on only one unit, if possible. - d.
 Droplet Precautions and Standard Precautions should be maintained for residents receiving antiviral treatment for influenza as they may continue to shed influenza viruses while on antiviral treatment.
 Using Standard Precautions and Droplet Precautions also will reduce transmission of viruses that may have become resistant to antiviral drugs during therapy. - e.
 Standard cleaning and disinfection procedures may be used during influenza season.
 Increased frequency of cleaning and disinfection of high touch surfaces is recommended.
-An Environmental Protection Agency (EPA) registered, hospital grade disinfectant labeled with an influenza or virucidal statement must be used in accordance with product instructions. - f.
+An Environmental Protection Agency (EPA) registered, hospital grade disinfectant labeled with an influenza or virucidal statement must be used in accordance with product instructions.
+The EPA list can be found here.
+(Lists M, N and Q).
+Ethyl alcohol at 60% to 80% is a potent virucidal agent for influenza virus. - f.
 If a novel influenza strain emerges, resulting in an epidemic or pandemic, IDPH may delegate orders for Isolation and Quarantine to the certified LHD(s).
 Please take time to review IDPH's statutes for Isolation and Quarantine, which are hyperlinked below: - Subpart I of the Control of Communicable Diseases Code [77 Ill Adm.
 Code 690, Subpart I]